French Bulldog: History

 At the same time, lace workers from Nottingham who were displaced by the Industrial Revolution began to settle in Normandy, France.
 They brought a variety of dogs with them, including Toy Bulldogs.
 The dogs became popular in France and a trade in imported small Bulldogs was created, with breeders in England sending over Bulldogs that they considered to be too small, or with faults such as ears that stood up.
-By 1860, there were few Toy Bulldogs left in England, such was their popularity in France, and due to the exploits of specialist dog exporters.
+By 1860, there were few Toy Bulldogs left in England, such was their popularity in France.